zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 ## How to: Create a deployment

-Die **createDeployment** method uploads a new [service package] and creates a new deployment in the staging or production environment.
+The **createDeployment** method uploads a new [service package] and creates a new deployment in the staging or production environment.
 The parameters for this method are as follows:

 * **$name**: The name of the hosted service.
 * **$deploymentName**: The name of the deployment.
 * **$slot**: An enumeration indicating the staging or production slot.
 * **$packageUrl**: The URL for the deployment package (a .cspgk file).
 The package file must be stored in an Azure Blob Storage account under the same subscription as the hosted service to which the package is being uploaded.
-You can create a deployment package with the [Himmelblau-PowerShell-cmdlets], or with the [cspack commandline tool].
+You can create a deployment package with the [Azure PowerShell cmdlets], or with the [cspack commandline tool].
 * **$configuration**: The service configuration file (.cscfg file).
 * **$label**: The base 64-encoded hosted service name.